ker0chan/VisualNovelTemplate/README.md

 ## Distributing your game
 Once you're done creating your game (🎉🎉🎉 congratulations 🎉🎉🎉), you might want to make it available online and show it to the world.
 As a web-based game, it simply needs to be hosted somewhere: a personal website or a game hosting website like [itch.io](http://itch.io) or [Gamejolt](http://gamejolt.com) for example.
 Specific instructions for these platforms can be found on their respective website, but the usual steps will require you to package all your files in a zip archive.
 Make sure you put all the game files in the archive.
-You don't have to include `build.dat` or this instructions file, the game will run without them.
+You don't have to include `build.bat` or this instructions file, the game will run without them.

 # Lexicon